The 13 behavioral traditions behind every criterion.

 Primary Work

 Prospect Theory (with Daniel Kahneman).
-Tversky and Kahneman's prospect theory establishes that losses loom approximately twice as large as equivalent gains in human psychological experience.
+Tversky and Kahneman's prospect theory establishes that losses loom approximately twice as large as equivalent gains.
 People are more motivated to avoid a loss than to acquire an equivalent gain.
-This asymmetry is one of the most replicated findings in behavioral science.

 Framework Application

 The risk reversal criterion is grounded directly in prospect theory.
-Removing the perceived risk of a transaction — making the loss scenario explicit and bounded — is more effective at driving conversion than adding equivalent value.
+Removing the perceived risk of a transaction is more effective at driving conversion than adding equivalent value.
 The requirement that risk reversal be specific and unconditional reflects the finding that vague loss protection does not activate the same psychological relief as explicit protection.

-Informs: C6, G1 and the loss framing elements in benefit translation
+Informs: C6 and the loss framing elements in benefit translation

 Robert Zajonc